davehakkens/fashion-academy/docs/other/team.md

 ---
 id: team
-title: The people behind V1.
+title: The team
 ---

-# Coming Soon
+# Here is the team behind V1.
+Coming soon.
 Real soon